aliou94/even-distributor-app/README.md

-TODO: Need to add a descritption of the application
+TODO: Need to add a descritption of the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).